chenchih/TechNote/PythonNote/Advance/typeHint/TypingHintAnotation.md

 print(type(a2)) #<class 'str'>
 print(type(a3)) #<class 'list'
 ```
-- union: Allows a variable or collection to hold multiple specified types
+#### union
-The Union allows multiple types to be used in the list, and the order of the types doesn't matter.
+Allows a variable or collection to hold multiple specified types to be used in the list, and the order of the types doesn't matter.

 ```
 b1: list[Union[str, int, bool]] = ['world', 50, True]